-The redevelopment of the downtown core, with the addition of a new multi-million-dollar sports and entertainment venue, has recently reinvigorated Edmonton’s culinary landscape — attracting national and international recognition.
+The redevelopment of the downtown core, with the addition of a new multi-million-dollar sports and entertainment venue, has reinvigorated Edmonton’s culinary landscape — attracting national and international recognition.

 Plenty of Green Space

 At 88 kilometres long, Edmonton’s river valley is the largest stretch of urban parkland in North America.
-It’s 22 times bigger than New York City’s Central Park and has over 160 kilometres of trails to explore.
+It’s 22 times bigger than New York City’s Central Park and has over 160 km of trails to explore.

 Edmonton is home to largest mall in North America.
 Spanning 48 city blocks, West Edmonton Mall houses over 800 stores and attractions, including a hotel, skating rink, aquarium, casino, and more.

-Edmonton has a vibrant arts & culture scene.
+Edmonton has a vibrant arts and culture scene.
 The Citadel Theatre is the country’s biggest and busiest regional performing arts centre, while the Royal Alberta Museum, which charts 13,000 years of history, is Western Canada’s largest museum.

 Blatchford is a new, carbon-neutral community located just north of Edmonton’s downtown core.
 The community is powered with 100% renewable energy and is designed to encourage active transportation and urban agriculture.

 A modern city, Calgary embraces its rural roots through a lifestyle focused on family and community.
-Not to mention hosting the greatest the greatest outdoor show on earth every summer.
+Not to mention hosting the greatest The Greatest Outdoor Show on Earth every summer.

-Calgary is located an hour from the Canadian Rockies, where residents can ski, hike or ride horses through the mountains.
 With its turquoise lakes and snowy peaks, Banff National Park is a place of unparalleled beauty and adventure.

 Greatest Outdoor Show on Earth

-It’s no wonder Calgary embraces such an active lifestyle.
 The city enjoys more days of sunshine than any other major Canadian city and experiences mild, dry weather for most of the year.

 Small town charm